 The beauty of process art is that it is open-ended, and you can set parameters for the amount of time you want kids to spend on these projects.
 Some days you may need to keep it short, and others you may want to let kids spend a little more time in the creative phase.

-In general most of the projects can be done in 30 minutes or less, including set up and clean up.
+In general most of the projects in the Fostering Creativity Through Process Art series can be done in 30 minutes or less, including set up and clean up.

 This will vary between children, and you can choose to extend the amount of time if preferred.

-And I’m including projects that rely on common items so you won’t need to be venturing off to the local arts and crafts store for every project.
+I’m also including projects that rely on common items so you won’t need to be venturing off to the local arts and crafts store for every project.

 I actually hope you will revisit projects often in the future.
 A small tweak or a change in age can reveal an entire new experience for kids.

 Yep!
 In fact, I want you to know that you don’t have to be crafty to set up engaging art experiences for your kids.
 I’ll show you how to keep it simple and make clean up a breeze so that art projects become something you look forward to doing with your kids.

 Because each project is process-oriented you won’t have to worry about a complicated set of instructions or a project not turning out the “right” way.
 These are not craft projects.
 They are designed for kids to learn to create freely.

 I don’t have a lot of extra money for supplies.
 Is that a problem?

 Nope!
 You will need some basic art supplies, but for the most part I’ve tried to keep the supply lists short and focused on common materials that can often be found at home or a local discount store.